LegendaryLinux/AginahBot/README.md

 ## Configuration
 A `config.json` file is required to be present in the base directory of the repository.
-This file should contain your Discord bot's secret key, a name for the SQLite database file, a command prefix, and a name for the Moderator role which will be created on servers the bot joins if it does not exist already.
+This file should contain your Discord bot's secret key, a name for the SQLite database file, a command prefix, a name for the text channel used in the role requestor system, and a name for the Moderator role which will be created on servers the bot joins if it does not exist already.

 Example config:
 ```json